 Performance shares of stock look similar, but are quite different.
 There are additional conditions to the award of this stock including, but not limited to, continued employment, employee performance, and company performance.
 The key driver is typically employee performance – if the employee fails to reach crucial performance benchmarks for themselves or the company, they may not receive performance stock or may only receive a portion of it.

-In some regards, dividing performance stock is largely the same process as dividing restricted stock.
+In some regards, dividing performance stock units is largely the same process as dividing RSUs.
 You have to figure out how much the stock is worth and how much of the stock is marital property.